Cornerstone Fellowship

 No. You may book a one-way ticket if needed.
 However, if you book a round trip flight and forego the first leg of that trip, the second half will be automatically cancelled by the airlines.

 Additionally, you may book a two-leg flight that is not necessarily round-trip.
-For instance, if you are traveling from school to the Cornerstone seminar and then home, this can be arranged by FJC’s Cornerstone Team.
-Similarly, if you are traveling from home to the Cornerstone seminar and then straight to camp, this too can be arranged by FJC’s Cornerstone Team.
-If you plan to extend or alter your trip in anyway, FJC’s Cornerstone Team may invoice you for the expense.
+For instance, if you are traveling from school to the Cornerstone seminar and then home, this can be arranged by FJC’s travel consultant.
+Similarly, if you are traveling from home to the Cornerstone seminar and then straight to camp, this too can be arranged by FJC’s Travel consultant.
+If you plan to extend or alter your trip in anyway, FJC may invoice you for the expense.
 Please be prepared to pay for any additional costs associated with changing or altering your flight as soon as you confirm your itinerary.

 No. The Cornerstone Seminar is crafted so that each piece intentionally builds upon the next, so we cannot allow for participants to miss any portions of the program.
 This helps ensure you are set up for success and have the opportunity to maximize your camp cohort’s experiences.